mohd-mb2205153/strava-activity-tracker/README.md

-# 🚴‍♂️ Strava Club Activity Fetcher
+# 🚴‍♂️ Strava Club Activity Logger

 A Google Apps Script that fetches **recent activities** of members from a **Strava club** and displays them in a Google Sheet, with proper formatting and automation.